The Waste of Parts Rulepop

 Room Effects

-Some Room Upgrade cards include Room Effects that activate at the end of the round.
+Some Room Upgrade cards include Room Effects that trigger at the end of the round.

 The Wastes (13)